mlanza/atomic/README.md

 Add a layer to process change via commands and events, in its simplest form, both represented as plain old JavaScript objects.
 Commands (yin) belong in the impure world (imperative shell), and events (yang) the pure world (functional core).

 Events are folded into the world state via a master reduction.
 And both events and commands can be readily sent over the wire or captured in logs.
-When captured, they provide a complete and auditable history, one which can be readily examined in the REPL.
+When captured, they provide a complete and auditable history, one which can be readily examined from the browser console.

 ## A Tale of Two Worlds